-The conferring of degrees is one of the most significant activities performed at Rice as an institution of higher education.¬† Ensuring that students meet the requirements of their selected major, minor, and/or certificate program is an important process performed each semester and each academic year.
+The conferring of degrees is one of the most significant activities performed at Rice as an institution of higher education.¬† Ensuring that students meet the requirements of their selected degree, major, minor, and/or certificate program is an important process performed each semester and each academic year.
+While there is only one commencement ceremony each year in May, students can complete degree requirements and graduate in December, May, or August of each academic year.
 In past academic years, the major certification (or Approval of Major) process was manual and paper-based, with each department delegating faculty to review and physically sign off on students' Approval of Major paperwork.
 This also included the manual notation of course substitutions and exceptions.
 Thanks to the implementation of Degree Works, course substitutions and exceptions, along with major certifications, can now be performed electronically. ¬†¬†¬†

 The following table lists the Official Certifier for each department and/or academic program for the current academic year:

 Note:¬†Programs marked with asterisks (**) are no longer active in the 2017 - 2018 academic year.¬†